4d/docs/docs/Admin/dataExplorer.md

 - numeric
 - date
 - time
-- image (you can upload an image from your disk)
+- image (you can upload or drag and drop an image)
 - object (JSON string)

 Blob attributes cannot be modified.